Denmark

 All higher education institutions in Denmark have agreed to a set of ethical guidelines (Code of Conduct) for the recruitment, admission and education of international students.
 This is your guarantee that you will receive proper information, guidance and treatment as an international student in Denmark.
 The Code of Conduct applies to both exchange students and full degree students.

-Danish universities do not charge tuition fees to EU nationals.
+Danish universities do not charge tuition fees to EU and EAA nationals.
+There is one private university that is fee-paying for all students.
 Fees for international students vary for every degree programme but will typically be between €8,500 and €15,000 a year.

 Denmark is an expensive country but even here you will find some locations cheaper than others.
 While Copenhagen will not be cheap by anyone’s standards, smaller cities in Denmark are certainly no more expensive than their equivalents in the United Kingdom.